OpenTechSchool/python-data-intro/core/notebook.md

 You interact with IPython Notebook using your web browser.
 The Notebook program creates a "web server" locally on your computer that you then connect to.

-To start IPython Notebook on Windows or OS X, there should be a clickable launcher under the Start menu (Windows) or in the Applications folder (OS X.)
+To start IPython Notebook on Windows (with Anaconda), there should be a clickable launcher under the Start menu.

-Otherwise, you can start it from a command line terminal by running this command:
+On Linux or OS X, you can start IPython Notebook from the command line.
+First open a terminal window, use 'cd' to navigate to the directory where you want to store your notebooks and other Python files.
+Then run this command:

     ipython notebook --pylab inline

 You should see some output like this:

     [NotebookApp] Using existing profile dir: u'/home/gus/.ipython/profile_default'